 Our live meetings also provide opportunities to gain insights from other participants – sustainability experts from various sectors.

-Insights Q&A: After the main session, Joss and Dominic will stay online for an additional 30 minutes where we can share how we have helped our clients navigate these issues and develop their strategies and approaches.
+Insights Q&A: after the main session, Joss and Dominic will stay online for an additional 30 minutes where we can share how we have helped our clients develop their strategies and approaches

-Don’t miss this opportunity to share experience and learning and find solutions to your sustainability challenges.
+Don’t miss this opportunity to share experiences and learning and find solutions to your sustainability challenges.

 Want to join us at our next SPRG business sustainability group meeting?